-- 4.1 Research for the Action Plan has looked at general themes relating to housing delivery within Rochford District, such as the local housing market, the type of developers and housebuilders active in the area, the type of sites available for development, the planning policy and housing supply climate in the District and high-level constraints affecting land availability in the District.
-In conducting this research, use has been made of several data sources including monitoring records, emerging development plan documents and the evidence base behind it. - 4.2 Engagement has also taken place with housebuilders active in the District to ascertain any barriers to delivery from their perspectives and experiences.
-These discussions took place by sending a pro-forma, attached at Appendix A, to agents and developers involved in housebuilding in the District to ascertain what they saw as the main causes of under-delivery of housing over the previous three years, and to identify what actions they saw as necessary to improve the delivery of housing in future years. - 4.3 The Action Plan was further informed by internal discussions with members of the Council's Development Management and Strategic Housing teams to identify any process or site-based factors affecting the delivery of housing in the District. - 4.4 The research has also looked at issues at a site level.
+- 4.2 Engagement has previously taken place with housebuilders active in the District to ascertain any barriers to delivery from their perspectives and experiences. - 4.3 The Action Plan was further informed by internal discussions with members of the Council's Development Management and Strategic Housing teams to identify any process or site-based factors affecting the delivery of housing in the District. - 4.4 The research has also looked at issues at a site level.
 This has considered progress on individual sites in the Council's five-year housing supply, including all allocated sites in the Local Plan and affecting them.
 It has also considered the number of planning permissions being granted for new housing development.